NativeScript/docs-v7/getting-started/chapter-4.md

 <ListView items="{% raw %}{{ groceryList }}{% endraw %}" id="groceryList" row="1" colSpan="2">
 ```

-Now you just need to make the necessary changes to the code behind file to support these XML changes.
+Now you just need to make the necessary changes to the code-behind file to support these XML changes.
 Open `list.js` and start by adding a new `"grocery"` property to the `pageData` Observable.
 The `pageData` assignment should look like this:

 ``` JavaScript
 var pageData = new observableModule.Observable({